amitshekhariitbhu/android-interview-questions/README.md

 * **What are the visibility modifiers in Kotlin?** - [Learn from here](https://kotlinlang.org/docs/visibility-modifiers.html)

 * **What is the equivalent of Java static methods in Kotlin?** - [Learn from here](https://stackoverflow.com/questions/40352684/what-is-the-equivalent-of-java-static-methods-in-kotlin)

-* **What is a data class in Kotlin?** - [Learn from here](https://www.linkedin.com/posts/amit-shekhar-iitbhu_androiddev-kotlin-outcomeschool-activity-7230064492678721538-nmIw)

 * **How to create a Singleton class in Kotlin?** - [Learn from here](https://stackoverflow.com/questions/51834996/singleton-class-in-kotlin)